ediarum/ediarum.WEBDAV/README.md

 Developed by TELOTA, a DH working group of the Berlin-Brandenburg Academey of Sciences and Humanities
 <https://www.bbaw.de/telota> (<telota@bbaw.de>)

+Ediarum core team:

+* Nadine Arndt
+* Martin Fechner
+* Jan Wierzoch

+Developer of ediarum.WEBDAV:

+* Marcus Lampert

+## Cite this Software

+If you use this software, please cite it using the metadata in the file CITATION.CFF (for more information about CFF see https://citation-file-format.github.io/).

 ## What does it do?

 This is an application allows users to edit files over a WevDAV connection and tracks those changes via automatic git commits (file versioning).